ivotron/varsys16/main.md

 range.
 In the case of executions without limits (green histogram), we observe 2 points going out of the predicted range, the one at
-$[1.5-1.6]$ and another (not shown) at 14x, both corresponding to memory-bound benchmarks (stress-ng-memory-malloc and STREAM, respectively).
+$[1.5-1.6]$ and another (not shown) at 14x, both corresponding to memory-bound benchmarks (`stress-ng-memory-malloc` and `STREAM`, respectively).

 ![\[[source](http://github.com/ivotron/varsys16/figures/fig3/)\]
 Histogram for $T_3'$/_base_ and $T_3$/_base_ profiles.
-The data points come from the following benchmarks: STREAM, cloverleaf-serial, comd-serial, sequoia (amgmk, crystalmk, irsmk), c-ray, crafty, unixbench, stress-ng (string, matrix, memory and cpu-cache).
-Vertical lines denote the limits of the predicted variability range (Figure 2), obtained from executing stress-ng CPU stressors.
+The data points come from the following benchmarks: `STREAM, cloverleaf-serial, comd-serial, sequoia (amgmk, crystalmk, irsmk), c-ray, crafty, unixbench, stress-ng` (string, matrix, memory and cpu-cache).
+Vertical lines denote the limits of the predicted variability range (Figure 2), obtained from executing `stress-ng` CPU stressors.
 Points outside the predicted line correspond to STREAM, a memory-bound workload (the rightmost point for the unconstrained (green) histogram is not shown to improve the readability of the figure; it lies on the 14x bin).](figures/benchmarks.png)

-From the analysis of the variability profiles for these 66 benchmarks, we can conclude that the set of stress-ng microbenchmarks are good representatives of CPU performance and thus they can serve to characterize a machine for CPU-intensive workloads.
+From the analysis of the variability profiles for these 66 benchmarks, we can conclude that the set of `stress-ng` microbenchmarks are good representatives of CPU performance and thus they can serve to characterize a machine for CPU-intensive workloads.
 Also, the variability profile seems to be a good performance predictor, i.e. an